 Some sweeteners, he admitted, are intrinsically suited to specific liquors.
 Agave nectar, for instance, is a natural for tequila.
 "I also think seasonality influences the cocktail.
 Maple syrup is great in the winter, especially in bourbon-based drinks."

 While not suggesting restraint, Southern-born Taylor Blackgrave, bar manager at The Lawrence in Midtown Atlanta, offers advice steeped in logic when determining how to sweeten a cocktail.
 "The amount of other ingredients you use will dictate how much room you have for sweetener,” Blackgrave said.
-“For example, if the cocktail is a light-bodied and refreshing ‘fizz’, I’d use either simple syrup or honey to add floral notes, as both ingredients space out well with soda and citrus.”
+“For example, if the cocktail is a light-bodied and [has a] refreshing fizz, I’d use either simple syrup or honey to add floral notes, as both ingredients [work] well with soda and citrus.”

 You’re probably thirsty now, so let’s get started.
 Use the guide below to know which common sugars and syrups to keep on hand for Southern cocktailing.

-For drink purposes, thankfully, either works.
-Look for superfine, caster or bar sugars — the crystals are smaller than regular table sugar, so they dissolve easily in liquid.
+For drink purposes, look for superfine, caster or bar sugars — the crystals are smaller than regular table sugar, so they dissolve easily in liquid.
 Which is good, because who has time to wait when it’s time for a cocktail?

 Uses: Adds sweetness without intruding on primary flavors in a drink.
-To make a rich simple syrup, bring two parts sugar and one part water to a boil, then take it off the heat once the sugar is dissolved.
+To make a rich (2:1) simple syrup, bring two parts sugar and one part water to a boil, then take it off the heat once the sugar is dissolved.
 Regular simple syrup uses equal amounts sugar and water.
-The higher sugar content acts as a preservative, and the syrup lasts a month or more in the refridgerator.
+Simple syrup lasts a month or more in the refrigerator.

 Uses: Make a simple syrup with brown sugar when you want to add deep flavors as well as sweetness to your cocktails.
 It’s a key ingredient for a classic hot buttered rum batter, particularly when mixed with sweet spices and butter.

-*A note about Turbinado and Demerara sugars, which shouldn't be mistaken for brown sugar: Both are minimally refined raw cane, and both can be used as they are or made into simple syrups.
+A note about turbinado and demerara sugars, which shouldn't be mistaken for brown sugar: Both are minimally refined raw cane sugar, and both can be used as they are or made into simple syrups.
 Demerara, which gets its name from a port in British Guyana where it originated, is a golden, light-flavored sugar with large crystals.
-Turbinado isn't quite as coarse as Demerara and boasts a slightly more delicate flavor.
+Turbinado isn't quite as coarse as demerara and boasts a slightly more delicate flavor.

-Most often making its appearance during holiday baking season, this mineral-rich, slightly bitter syrup is a byproduct of both cane and beet sugar processing – essentially the goop left over after the sugar has been extracted from the cane and beets.
-The molasses you find on your grocer's shelf comes from cane sugar; beet molasses, on the other hand, is used in cattle feed and is not fit for human consumption.
+Most often making its appearance during holiday baking season, this mineral-rich, slightly bitter syrup is a byproduct of both sugar refining — essentially, it is the goop left over after the sugar has been extracted from the cane.

-Molasses is available in three tints and flavors.
-Light comes from the first boiling, dark from the second (rendering it less sweet than the lighter form), and blackstrap molasses, far less sweet but thicker and darker than the others, is produced after the third boiling.
+Molasses is available in three varieties.
+Light molasses comes from the first boiling of the sugar and is the sweetest form.
+Dark molasses is the result of the second boiling of the sugar and is less sweet than light molasses.
+Blackstrap molasses, which is far more bitter and thicker than the others, is produced after the third boiling.

 Uses: Honey adds a sumptuous and silky viscosity to cocktails, since it's thicker than simple syrup.
 Use it in any drink recipe that calls for simple syrup for a distinct hint of sweetness.
 You also can make honey syrup by heating equal parts honey and water.

-While the history of sugaring is murky, it's clear that both Native Americans and later European settlers to both Canada and Northeastern U.S. states have been tapping sugar maple trees for more than 300 years.
-Thomas Jefferson and other abolitionists had lofty aspirations that included eradicating cane sugar grown by slaves in the Caribbean, which was the largest import to the states, and promoting maple sugar processed by free citizens.
-Jefferson even tried — with little success — to grow sugar maples at Monticello.
+While the history of sugaring is murky, it's clear that both Native Americans and later European settlers have been tapping sugar maple trees for more than 300 years.
+Thomas Jefferson, in fact, tried — with little success — to grow sugar maples at Monticello.

-Today, the production of maple syrup hasn't changed drastically, other than utilizing innovations that save time and labor.
+Today, the production of maple syrup hasn't changed drastically, other than utilizing innovations to save time and labor.
 Maple syrup is graded by color and flavor, and the syrup produced early in the season is lighter in both ways.
-Since the USDA changed the rules for grading maple syrup in 2015, you'll no longer find the more-robust Grades A and B syrups on grocery shelves; rather, all maple syrups are now labeled Grade A, regardless of varying color and flavor descriptors.
+You'll currently find syrups on American grocery stores labeled "light," "amber," "dark," and "very dark."
+Generally, darker syrups have more robust flavor.

 Uses: Pair it undiluted with most brown liquors, from rum to whiskey — just remember it has a specific flavor that’s not easily disguised.
 Give it a try in a hot toddy with a bit of ginger.

 Uses: Beyond being layered over steaming hot biscuits, sorghum adds luscious sweetness to cocktails, blurring the sharp edges of Scotch and bourbon.
-Use it generally as you would use honey (if your honey had a Southern accent).
+Use it as you would use honey.